jotux/C_standards/readme.md

 #### 2.5 if, else if, and else statements

-All code statements within if statements will be encompassed by brackets even if they are single statements.
+All code statements within if statements shall be encompassed by brackets even if they are single statements.
 Comments should be added to closing braces of if statements to document where the closing brace originates.